 provides a space on campus where students with disability can access assistive technology and other specialist equipment.
-Often these are quiet spaces that students on the autism spectrum can use.
 Not all Higher Education or VET provider campuses offer these places.

 SUPPORT COORDINATOR helps build an individual's capacity to implement all supports in their NDIS plan, including informal, mainstream, community and funded supports.